Chris Avery: Kansas City Brigade

 Avery joined the Kansas City Brigade for the 2008 season where he was the back-up fullback, starting Mac Linebacker and was the teams long snapper.
 For the season, he recorded three carries for five yards, 31 tackles, 2.5 sacks, one forced fumble, and one fumble recovery.
 He was waived by the Brigade on September 15, 2008.

 Personal

-Avery has two sons, Chris Jr. and Tyrus, and two daughters, Markesha and Diamond.
+Avery has two sons, including C. J. Avery, and two daughters.